 Our face is biometric data.
-As such, it requires special attention with regards to privacy – this view is backed up by legislation including GDPR and HIPAA as well as many similar privacy laws.
+As such, it requires special attention to privacy – this view is backed up by legislation, including GDPR and HIPAA, and many similar privacy laws.
 GDPR, Article 9, places biometric data into the special category of personal data.
 Article 4(14) specifically calls out facial data as biometric and specifies “relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique identification of that natural person”.

 Still, privacy considerations aside, facial recognition as a technology (FRT) is booming.
 Figures vary, but all see a growth in the market for FRT.
 Mordor Intelligence predicts a market value of facial recognition technology and services of $10.19 billion by 2025, growing at a CAGR of 12.5%.

-Examples of FRT application across industry sectors shows its potential wide-scope use:
+Examples of FRT application across industry sectors show its potential wide-scope use:

 An obvious use of FRT is in law enforcement.
-Images of dystopian novels spring to mind, but the use of facial recognition in policing is here and now.
+Images of dystopian novels spring to mind, but facial recognition in policing is here and now.
 Facial recognition is used in many parts of the world for law enforcement, including Europe, the UK, and China.

 The use of facial recognition at borders is convenient and efficient.
 It is widely adopted in Europe, for example.
 In Australia, the government is looking to use biometric data to automate 90% of passenger border checks by 2020.
 Hong Kong and Singapore airports are also examples of the use of FRT for expediting passengers.

 China recently implemented facial recognition in schools.
-The technology was used for general safety reasons but was also found to be used to track students and even analyze attentiveness in class.
-After some public push back on the creepy nature of such FRT application, China is now pulling the technology out of general school use.
+The technology was used for general safety reasons but was also used to track students and even analyze attentiveness in class.
+After some public pushback on the mysterious nature of such FRT applications, China is now pulling the technology out of general school use.

-As digital identity becomes ubiquitous, biometric data associated with a person’s digital persona are being associated.
+As digital identity becomes ubiquitous, biometric data associated with a person’s digital persona are associated.
+The data has the potential to become a sizeable critical infrastructure in its own right as the backbone of our digital persona.
 For example, face biometric data is being used for age verification.
-Biometric data is also used in transaction authorization and authentication.
-The data has the potential to become a large critical infrastructure in its own right as the backbone of our digital persona’s.
+Biometric information is also used in transaction authorization and authentication.

-A number of companies are offering FRT for the retail sector.
-The use of the technology in this context is to detect and deter shoplifters and/or to prevent certain types of return fraud.
+Several companies are offering FRT for the retail sector.
+The use of the technology in this context is to detect and deter shoplifters and prevent certain types of return fraud.

-Whilst there are obvious and positive uses of facial recognition technology, the question we must always ask is: what about the privacy implications?
-Facial biometric data, is, after all, our face on the world and one that arguably identifies us in ways that other personal data does not.
+While there are obvious and positive uses of facial recognition technology, we must always ask: what about the privacy implications?
+Facial biometric data is, after all, our face in the world and one that arguably identifies us in ways that other personal data does not.

 The risk list for facial recognition privacy is long; some of the contenders for biometric privacy risk of the year are:

-Biometric data, like any data, is at risk from cybercrime as well as privacy violations; the two are often intrinsically linked.
-In 2019, Suprema which supplies government and financial sector clients suffered a breach impacting almost 28 million data records, many containing biometric (face and fingerprint) data.
+Biometric data, like any data, is at risk from cybercrime and privacy violations; the two are often intrinsically linked.
+In 2019, Suprema, which supplies government and financial sector clients, suffered a breach impacting almost 28 million data records, many containing biometric (face and fingerprint) data.

-Perhaps one of the most concerning area of privacy violations associated with facial biometrics is at the state level.
+Perhaps one of the most concerning areas of privacy violations associated with facial biometrics is at the state level.
 The tracking of ethnic minorities in China is an obvious example of how FRT can be misused.
 Human Rights Watch (HRW) described China’s use of FRT as “Algorithms of Suppression”.
-HRW describes how millions of ethnic minorities in China are being held in camps, their movements tracked using FRT.
+HRW describes how millions of ethnic minorities in China are being held in camps; their movements are tracked using FRT.

-In other parts of the world, citizens are showing concern over the implementation of facial recognition by authorities.
+In other parts of the world, citizens show concern over the implementation of facial recognition by authorities.
 In the USA, several states have now banned the use of FRT.
 In California, students have protested about the use of facial recognition in universities for security purposes.

-The facial recognition apps such as Clearview AI and before that the Russian Findface app, have been called out as a potential tool for stalkers.
-Clearview AI can be used to take a photo of a person in the street and quickly get back personal data including address.
-Interestingly, the company behind Findface, closed down the consumer app and turned their talents to a Russian surveillance system that constantly scans citizens’ faces.
+The facial recognition apps such as Clearview AI and before that, the Russian Find face app, have been called out as a potential tool for stalkers.
+Clearview AI can be used to take a photo of a person in the street and quickly get back personal data, including address.
+Interestingly, the company behind Find face closed down the consumer app and turned their talents into a Russian surveillance system that constantly scans citizens’ faces.

 Actual ownership of facial images can come into question and be used to create a synthetic ID, fake social media accounts, and even as a feed for a deepfake scam.
-I have, myself, been a victim of a fake social media account scam.
-I had images of my face taken from another account and used to setup a new account, pretending to me.
+I have been a victim of a fake social media account scam.
+I had images of my face taken from another account and used to set up a new account, pretending to be me.
 The point was to extort money from me to take down the fake account – it didn’t work.
-Whilst this scam does not specifically use FRT, the wide-spread use of cheap FRT-based apps could propagate crimes of this nature.
+While this scam does not explicitly use FRT, the widespread use of cheap FRT-based apps could propagate crimes of this nature.

 Deepfakes can potentially use facial recognition to power cybercrime by using stolen face biometrics in scams.

 Just because you can doesn’t mean you should.
-There is a general overuse of technology for technology sake in the world at present.
-An example of this in the case of facial recognition, is perhaps exemplified ‘data overuse’ in the case of Google’s Nest Hub Max.
+There is a general overuse of technology for technology’s sake in the world.
+An example of this in the case of facial recognition is perhaps exemplified by ‘data overuse’ in the case of Google’s Nest Hub Max.
 Nest Hub uses the company’s Face Match technology to ‘improve product experience’.
-The question we need to ask is, are we prepared to share these data for an (hopefully) improved user experience.
+We need to ask whether we are prepared to share these data for an (hopefully) improved user experience.

-We come back, time and again, to the idea of a usability vs. privacy trade-off which we have been dealing with in the world of security for many years.
+We come back, time and again, to the idea of usability vs. privacy trade-off, which we have been dealing with in the world of security for many years.

 We are, it seems, at a juncture in the history of technology.
-We can’t get enough of the latest gadgets and facial recognition is needed to power many AI-based devices and apps.
+We can’t get enough of the latest gadgets, and facial recognition is needed to power many AI-based devices and apps.
 But like many good things, it comes at a cost.
 Are we prepared to do a trade-off between privacy and technology?
-Are we happy to take the risks that are inherent in sharing our face, the deepest root in our humanity?
-I myself am torn.
-I am a gadget fan, but privacy and anonymity (in certain circumstances) are important to me.
+Are we happy to take the inherent risks in sharing our face, the deepest root of our humanity?
+I am torn.
+I am a gadget fan, but privacy and anonymity (in certain circumstances) are essential to me.
 Is privacy important to you?